 Tips for Trapping Rodents

 You will want to clean your traps before using them, and handle those clean traps with latex rubber gloves or any other glove that will not accumulate oils from our sweat.
 Rodents, especially gophers and groundhogs, have very keen senses of smell, and a quite wary of objects and areas where the smell of humans and/or other animals is strong.
 Latex rubber gloves are good for this purpose because they can simply be thrown away when you’re done with them.
+No fuss, no mess.

 Placement of rodent traps is key, as you may already know.
 Putting a gopher trap in the middle of your yard is going to accomplish nothing because gophers spend almost 100% of their time below ground in their tunnel systems eating roots and other vegetation.
 It’s important to understand the biology and behavior of the rodent pest you’re dealing with because knowing how they behave and where they spend their time will allow you to place a trap where they are most likely to find it.